Stacked glass payment cards with a euro symbol, domed cathedral silhouette, and Ukrainian flag

 Ukraine has been one of the largest recipients of crypto donations globally.
 The official Ukrainian government crypto fund (managed by the Ministry of Digital Transformation, headed by Minister Mykhailo Fedorov) received over $100 million in Bitcoin, Ethereum, and stablecoins.
 NGOs like Come Back Alive and United24 received additional hundreds of millions.
 This experience has normalized crypto for a population that might not otherwise have encountered it.

-The Virtual Assets Law provides legal clarity: owning, trading, and using crypto is legal in Ukraine.
+Owning, trading, and using crypto is legal in Ukraine, though the Virtual Assets Law is not yet fully in force pending its tax-code amendments.
 Wartime capital controls affect traditional banking but do not directly restrict crypto card usage.

 Tax Treatment of Card Rewards in Ukraine